sagemath/trac_to_gh/Issue 8303.md

 # Issue 8303: Sage cannot work with files with spaces in their names

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8303

 Original creator: ddrake